-EXCLUSIVE: South Korea poised to halt Iran oil imports from July: sources
+Exclusive: South Korea poised to halt Iran oil imports from July: sources

 Iran exports most of its 2.2 million barrels of crude per day to Asia, home to its four biggest buyers China, India, Japan and South Korea.

-The sources declined to be identified because they were not authorised to speak to the media on a topic the Korean government considers politically sensitive.
+The sources declined to be identified because they were not authorized to speak to the media on a topic the Korean government considers politically sensitive.

 "SK Energy won't lift Iranian crude oil after lifting a 2 million barrel cargo in early June," one of the two sources said.
 "SK Energy will not import Iranian oil for July arrival."